sociomantic-tsunami/nessie-ui/README.md

 ### CSS

 The Nessie CSS is bundled within the JS bundle.
-You can either [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) to create a separate `.CSS` file.
+If you want to create a separate `.css` file, you can do that with [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin).

 ### Sprite map